matslats/solsearch/README.md

 # solsearch
-A service to store and retrieve geoposititoned ads
+A service to store and retrieve geopositoned ads

-solsearch allows many 'advertisers' to 'post' their adverts, and allows any client to list and search across all ads
+Solsearch allows many 'advertisers' to 'post' their adverts, and allows any client to list and search across all ads.

-It will have the features
+It will have the features:

 * provide a minimal implementation of an 'ad' that provides baseline functionality but flexibility to be used by advertisers for any product or service
 * allow advertisers full control over their adverts